rebuilt/CodingBatExercises/README.md

 </p>
 <h2>Triangle.java</h2>
 <p>
-  We have
+  We have Triangle made of blocks.
+The topmost row has 1 block, the next row down has 2 blocks, the next row has 3 blocks, and so on.
+Compute recursively (no loops or multiplication) the total number of blocks in such a
 <ul>
-<li>triangle made of blocks.
-The topmost row has 1 block, the next row down has 2 blocks, the next row has 3 blocks, and so on.
-Compute recursively (no loops or multiplication) the total number of blocks in such a </li><li>triangle with the given number of rows.
+<li>triangle with the given number of rows.

 </li><li>triangle(0) → 0
 </li><li>triangle(1) → 1